Do you or someone you know want to have a voice about the family law system?

 We hope what young people have to say will make it an easier process for children and young people who experience the family law system in the future on all levels.

-Information for the report and any comments made during the YPFLAG project will remain anonymous.
-It will also be an opportunity for young people to gain life skills for the future such as advocacy and understanding the family law system.
+Information and any comments made during the YPFLAG remain anonymous.
+The YPFLAG also acts as an opportunity for young people to gain life skills for the future such as advocacy and understanding the family law system.